Victor Osimhen: Why Bayern Munich sent agents to track Super Eagles striker

 Galatasaray manager hails Victor Osimhen

-Earlier, Legit.ng reported that Galatasaray head coach Okan Buruk has reacted to Osimhen’s performance in their 5-2 victory over Juventus in the first leg of the 2025/26 UEFA Champions League playoff on Tuesday, February 17.
+Earlier, Legit.ng reported that Galatasaray head coach Okan Buruk reacted to Osimhen’s performance in their 5-2 victory over Juventus in the first-leg of the 2025/26 UEFA Champions League playoff on Tuesday, February 17.

 The 52-year-old stated that the former Lille striker has fully justified his record-breaking signing by the club last year.